RedHatSatellite/satellite-hooks/hp-uefi/README.md

 Hook scripts for Foreman/Red Hat Satellite to provision hosts using the foreman bootdisk host image.

-When DHCP servers are not available in a subnet the foreman bootdisk ISO imaga can be used to bootstrap a systems and start a kickstart installation.
+When DHCP servers are not available in a subnet the foreman bootdisk ISO image can be used to bootstrap a systems and start a kickstart installation.

 To make the process of provisioning systems automatic this hooks will automate the following tasks: